OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 Frida offers three modes of operation:

 1. Injected: this is the most common scenario when frida-server is running as a daemon in the iOS or Android device. frida-core is exposed over TCP, listening on localhost:27042 by default.
 Running in this mode is not possible on devices that are not rooted or jailbroken.
-2. Embedded: this is the case when your device is not rooted nor jailbroken (you cannot use ptrace as an unprivileged user), you're responsible for the injection of the [frida-gadget](https://www.frida.re/docs/gadget/ "Frida Gadget") library by embedding it into your app.
+2. Embedded: this is the case when your device is not rooted nor jailbroken (you cannot use ptrace as an unprivileged user), you're responsible for the injection of the [frida-gadget](https://www.frida.re/docs/gadget/ "Frida Gadget") library by embedding it into your app, directly or via third-party tools such as [Objection](https://github.com/sensepost/objection/wiki).
 3. Preloaded: similar to `LD_PRELOAD` or `DYLD_INSERT_LIBRARIES`.
 You can configure the frida-gadget to run autonomously and load a script from the filesystem (e.g. path relative to where the Gadget binary resides).

 Independently of the chosen mode, you can make use of the [Frida JavaScript APIs](https://www.frida.re/docs/javascript-api/ "Frida JavaScript APIs") to interact with the running process and its memory.
 Some of the fundamental APIs are: